 Method #7: Wiping the Excess Wood Stain

 Wiping the excess stain can result in an evenly stained surface, so wipe it off gently.
-This way, the wood will cure longer and become darker.
+This meticulous approach ensures an even stain distribution across the surface, resulting in a wood piece that not only looks darker but also exudes a polished, expert finish.

 How to Choose the Right Wood Stain